Electric chair

-The electric chair is a specialized device used for capital punishment through electrocution.
-The condemned is strapped to a custom wooden chair and electrocuted via electrodes attached to the head and leg.
-Alfred P. Southwick, a Buffalo, New York dentist, conceived this execution method in 1881.
-It was developed over the next decade as a more humane alternative to conventional executions, particularly hanging.
-First used in 1890, the electric chair became a symbol of capital punishment in the United States.
+An electric chair (also known as electrical- or execution chair) is a specialized device used for execution through electrocution.
+The condemned prisoner is strapped to a custom wooden chair and electrocuted via electrodes attached to the head and legs.
+Alfred P. Southwick, a dentist in Buffalo, New York, conceived this execution method in 1881.
+It was developed over the next decade, promoted by Southwick as a more humane alternative to conventional executions, particularly hanging.
+First used in 1890, the electric chair has become a symbol of capital punishment in the United States.

-The electric chair was also used extensively in the Philippines.
-It was initially thought to cause death through cerebral damage, but it was scientifically established in 1899 that death primarily results from ventricular fibrillation and cardiac arrest.
-Originally a common method of capital punishment in America, its use has declined with the adoption of lethal injection which was perceived as more humane.
-While some states retain electrocution as a legal execution method, it is often a secondary option based on the condemned's preference.
-Exceptions include South Carolina, where it is the primary method, Louisiana, where the corrections secretary chooses the execution method, and Tennessee, where it can be used without prisoner input if lethal injection drugs are unavailable.
+The electric chair was once thought to cause death through cerebral damage, but it was scientifically established in 1899 that death primarily results from ventricular fibrillation and cardiac arrest.
+It became a common method of capital punishment in the United States and also extensively in the Philippines, but its use has substantially declined with the adoption of lethal injection which was perceived as more humane and more practical.

-As of 2025, electrocution remains an option in states like Alabama, South Carolina, and Florida, where inmates may choose lethal injection instead.
-Arkansas, Kentucky, and Tennessee offer the electric chair to those sentenced before a certain date.
-Inmates not selecting this method or convicted after the specified date face lethal injection.
-Arkansas currently has no death row inmates sentenced before their select date.
-These three states also authorize electrocution as an alternative if lethal injection is deemed unavailable.

-The electric chair remains an accepted alternative in Mississippi and Oklahoma if other execution methods are ruled unconstitutional at the time of execution.
-A significant shift occurred on February 8, 2008, when the Nebraska Supreme Court ruled electric chair execution as "cruel and unusual punishment" under the state constitution.
-This decision ended electric chair executions in Nebraska, the last state to rely solely on this method.
+As of 2026, electrocution is a legal method of capital punishment in the following U.S. states: